squer-solutions/micronaut-bfs/README.md

 ## Benchmarking
 There might not be a single tool to measure all relevant metrics.
 Here are some suggestions on how a very simple benchmarking could look like.
 For some metrics you can simply run the applications using the gradle commands, for some others it makes sense to build a docker image and run the containerized application.
-For Micronaut there is a simple gradle command to build a docker image or even the native docker image:
+For Micronaut there is a simple gradle command to build a docker image or even the native docker image (make sure to use a JDK that supports native images):
 ```shell
 ./gradlew clean dockerBuild
 ./gradlew clean dockerBuildNative